presto-osu/orlis-orcis/orcis/README.md

 in "benchmarks/ground_truth_codematch.txt", which only contains apps we used and the results of the 41 pairs are changed to clones.
-In the list of apps and ground truth, the app name is changed to its hash value that we used to download from AndroZoo, because AndroZoo creates a hash for each app and one could only downloaded an app based on its hash.
+In the list of apps and ground truth, the app name is changed to its hash value that we used to download from AndroZoo, because AndroZoo creates a hash for each app and one could only download an app based on its hash.
 The boolean value in the end of each line in the ground truth indicates the cloneness.
 "True" means these two apps are clone, while "False" means they are not.